Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Numerical comparison of kernels

 \subsection{Acknowledgments}

-We thank Renming Song for conversation regarding positive-definite functions and for pointing out reference \cite{Jacob1}.
-We thank Mark Ashbaugh for useful conversations on special functions.
+We express our thanks to Renming Song for a helpful conversation on positive-definite functions and reference \cite{Jacob1}, and to Tomasz Szarek for reference \cite{Kov}.
+We are grateful to Mark Ashbaugh for useful conversations on special functions.
 The research for this paper was conducted while the second author was a J. L. Doob research assistant professor at the University of Illinois at Urbana-Champaign.
+With deep appreciation and respect, R. Ba\~nuelos acknowledges the countless conversations he had for almost 40 years with the late Richard Gundy on topics related to those of this paper.